Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-05.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-05.kt).

 Which prints: